 Organising Shiny Apps with Modules

 Shiny apps start small.
 A few inputs, a couple of outputs, and everything lives comfortably in a single app.R file.
 Then requirements grow.
-The app adds tabs, more interactivity, and eventually you’re scrolling through thousands of lines trying to find where that one reactive expression lives.
-This is the problem Shiny modules solve.
+The app adds tabs, more interactivity, and eventually you are scrolling through thousands of lines trying to find where that one reactive expression lives.
+Organising Shiny code into reusable components solves this, and Shiny modules are the mechanism that makes it possible.

 Modules let you break your app into self-contained pieces.
 Each module has its own UI and server logic.
 You can reuse modules across apps, test them in isolation, and keep your code organized as projects scale.